stastnypremysl/rfslib/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rfstools's developer documentation!
+Welcome to rfslib's developer documentation!
 ==============================================

-This is developer documentation of rfstools.
-For user documentation, use please README.md in base repository.
+This is a documentation of rfslib.

 To create a new development enviroment, it is recommended to create python virtual enviroment and install dependencies in requirements.txt